 Find out what salaries, benefits, and perks direct competitors offer employees in your target markets.
 Identify what you can match, gaps you can fill, and additional benefits you can offer to compete for talent in the local market.

 Consider partnering with an employer of record (EOR) to administer all mandatory and supplementary benefits, run payroll, and ensure compliance on your behalf.

 An EOR is a third-party organization that provides support throughout each phase of global expansion, including hiring, onboarding, payroll, benefits administration, and compliance.
 A vetted EoR has the local knowledge and expertise to advise on region-specific benefits and perks and administer them on your behalf while running global payroll and ensuring compliance.

 By partnering with an EOR, you shed the burden of global expansion so you can build, retain, and support international teams with ease.

 Learn more: What Is an Employer of Record (EOR)?

 Establishing a sound global compensation strategy requires local expertise in multiple markets and involves significant noncompliance risks.
 Eliminate the guesswork and risks by partnering with Velocity Global.

-Velocity Global’s integrated Global Benefits solution makes it easy to create a global total rewards strategy for talent in 185+ countries.
+Velocity Global’s integrated Global Benefits solution makes it easy to create a global total rewards strategy for talent in more than 185 countries.
 Our expert team crafts location-specific benefits packages so you can easily compete for top talent in any market.

-As part of our Global Employer of Record (EoR) solution, we also handle benefits administration, payroll, and compliance so you can grow your global workforce without the extra burden.
+As part of our EOR solution, we also handle benefits administration, payroll, and compliance so you can grow your global workforce without the extra burden.